Finding A Swimming Hole in Puglia South Of Otranto

 Cape Otranto – The Most Easterly Point in Italy

-Had we not programmed it into both the GPS and my offline maps, we would have missed it.
-Hidden behind a modern navigation tower, marked as a military zone, the lighthouse was not marked at all until you came up a little road and found the museum sign.
+Had we not programmed it into both the GPS and my offline map app, we would have missed it.
+It was hidden behind a modern navigation tower and was marked as a military zone.
+The lighthouse was not marked at all until we came up a little road and found the museum sign.

 Swimming In The Grotto at Porto Badisco

-We stayed on the shore road, ignoring unclear signs that might have said “road closed”.
+We stayed on the shore road and ignored unclear signs that might have said “road closed”.
 We had no trouble with the road so we kept going until we hit Porto Badisco.

-David beckoned me to the part of the bay over a sandy bottom, assuring me that it was warmer there.
+David beckoned me to the part of the bay over a sandy bottom and assured me that it was warmer there.
 Either it was true or my core had chilled, but by now the water just felt refreshing.
-We paddled along and cooled down, laughing when several other obvious tourists came in from the beach but never made it past mid-thigh.
+We paddled along and cooled down.
+Several other obvious tourists came in from the beach.
+But never made it past mid-thigh.

 The Thermal Spas of Santa Cesarea Terme

-Leaving the restaurant, we were momentary entranced with the very mosque like buildings on the shore.
+Leaving the restaurant, we were momentary entranced with the very mosque-like buildings on the shore.
 The big colourful one turned out to be a private villa as did the other two more sedate ones.
-These may have been bustling thermal spa retreats in season but in mid-October everything was shut tight.
+These may have been bustling thermal spa retreats in season.
+But in mid-October everything was shut tight.

 I called uncle and cancelled our final trek to the little village of Castro.
 The town was know for the Zinzulusa caves.
-Given how little attractions remained open in offseason, we were not sure what there would be to see if we got there.
+Given how few attractions remained open in off season, we were not sure what there would be to see if we got there.

-We were so happy to have found our swimming hole in the crystal blue water.
-While it did not offer us the sandy beaches we had found at the southern point in Puglia, the water was refreshing and we could laze on the rocks with the other locals.
+We were so happy we found our swimming hole in the crystal blue water.
+It did not offer us the sandy beaches we found at the southern point in Puglia.
+But the water was refreshing and we lazed on the rocks with the other locals.